Who can take RCSOnline courses?

-RCS Online is transitioning to a new platform in January 2019.
-An online orientation is required for all RCSOnline students even if they have previously taken an online course prior to Quarter 3 of the 2018-19 school year.
+RCS Online transitioned to a new platform in January 2019.
+An online orientation is required for all RCS Online students even if they have previously taken an online course prior to Quarter 3 of the 2018-19 school year.
 This required online orientation "class" is approximately one hour in length.
 Details regarding the orientation will be emailed to the students and parents.

 What do I have to do at school?

-All students taking the second semester of a state TNReady exam course online must take the TNReady exam.
+All students taking a TNReady exam course online must take the TNReady exam.

 TNReady means state-tested.
 This applies to Biology, US History/Geography, Integrated Math 1, 2, or 3, and English 1 or 2.
 All students taking a state TNReady exam course online must take the TNReady exam after they have completed both semesters of the course.
 The TN Department of Education determines the specific dates for the tests to be administered.
 Those exams will be administered at your school in November or December and again in April or May.
 Your grade will not be finalized until you have taken the TN Ready exam.
 Your school counselor will be notified that you need to take the test and will inform you as to the exact date, time, and location for you to report for the exam.